The Science Behind BestWorld

 Combatting the problem of erroneous research results through adversarial collaborations

-"Adversarial collaborations, a methodological procedure in which disagreeing scholars work together to resolve their empirical disputes, are the next necessary science reform for addressing lingering weaknesses in social scientific norms.
-Adversarial collaborations will further minimize false positives, expedite scientific corrections, stimulate progress for stalemated scientific debates, and ultimately improve the quality of social scientific outputs."
+"Adversarial collaborations, a methodological procedure in which disagreeing scholars work together to resolve their empirical disputes, are the next necessary science reform for addressing lingering weaknesses in social scientific norms."

 Learn More